Islanders hire longtime Trotz assistant Lambert as coach

 AP Hockey Writer

-The New York Islanders have hired longtime Barry Trotz assistant and right-hand man Lane Lambert to succeed him as coach.
+The New York Islanders on Monday hired longtime Barry Trotz assistant and right-hand man Lane Lambert to succeed him as coach.

-General manager Lou Lamoriello announced Lambert as Trotz’s replacement on Monday, a week after firing the Stanley Cup-winning coach who had one year remaining on his contract.
+General manager Lou Lamoriello announced Lambert as Trotz’s replacement a week after firing the Stanley Cup-winning coach who had one year left on his contract.

-It’s Lambert’s first NHL head coaching job.
-Trotz was fired last week after the Islanders missed the playoffs for the first time in his four seasons behind the bench.
+It’s Lambert’s first head coaching job in the NHL.
+Trotz was fired last week after the Islanders missed the playoffs for the first time in his four seasons behind the bench, a disappointing turn of events chalked up significantly to opening with a 13-game road trip and getting hit with a string of coronavirus absences and injuries.

 Lambert, 57, has worked on Trotz’s staff the past 11 years with Nashville, Washington and New York.
 He has a Stanley Cup ring from the Capitals’ title run in 2018, after which Trotz resigned and joined the Islanders.